How do I create a buyer persona?

 How do you validate your buyer persona?

-Show your completed persona to three to five sales reps and ask if this matches the people they talk to daily.
+Show your completed persona to three to five sales reps and ask whether it matches the people they talk to daily.
 If they identify disconnects, interview additional customers or dig deeper into sales call recordings.
-Personas validated by sales teams are consistently used across marketing campaigns and sales conversations since they reflect real prospect behavior rather than marketing assumptions.
+A persona that sales reps recognize as accurate gets used across marketing campaigns and discovery calls, because it reflects real prospect behavior rather than marketing assumptions, not because someone told them to use it.

 Buyer Persona vs. Ideal client Profile: What's the difference?